Our Services

 Consultation Details and Charges

-We will provide an initial general consultation, without charge and without obligation*, and give general advice as to what we think would suit your circumstances in terms of wills and powers of attorney.
+We provide an initial consultation, without charge or obligation*, and give general advice as to what we think would suit your circumstances in terms of wills and powers of attorney.

-Our standard fee for preparation of the documents is $660.00 for an individual or, for a couple, $555 for each will, plus GST.
-The remainder of the service is rendered free of charge except as noted below.
+Our standard fee for preparation of the documents is $725 for an individual or, for a couple, $600 for each will, plus GST.
+The remainder of the service is rendered free of charge, except as noted below:

-*Initial consultations are free by phone, video conference (e.g. Zoom), or at our office.
+*Initial consultations will be free if by phone, video conference (e.g. Zoom), or at our office.
 Signing appointments are free if held at our office.
-However, any face-to-face appointments outside of our office attract a travel fee of $100 within an hour’s drive plus $10 per 6 minutes thereafter (GST excl.).
-If signing documents outside of our office, you will also need to provide a second witness for our solicitor; speak to us for more information about who may witness.
-Travel fees apply whether or not you then decide to proceed with our services.
-Clients who live further away may opt for postal wills instead, as then the only surcharge would be for postage.
+However, any face-to-face appointment not in our office will attract a travel fee of $110+GST for up to 1 hour’s travel to/from the appointment plus $11+GST per 6 minutes above 1 hour.
+If signing documents outside of our office, you will need to provide a second witness for our solicitor; speak to us for more information about who may witness.
+Travel fees for an initial consultation will apply whether or not you decide to proceed with our services thereafter.
+We are happy to provide clients who live further away with their wills via post instead.